Family & Student Handbook

 Health Services

-At AXIS our School Health and Office Assistant (SHOA) works under the direction of a School Nurse consultant.
-The SHOA staffs the School Health Office and provides minor first aid to those students who become sick or injured while at school, administers prescribed medications, and maintains health records.
-Other designated staff may provide coverage in the health office when the school health assistant is not in the office.
+At AXIS our School Health and Office Assistant (SHOA) works under the direction of the School Nurse.
+The SHOA staffs the School Health Office when the nurse is not onsite and provides minor first aid to those students who become sick or injured while at school, administers prescribed medications, and maintains health records.
+Other designated staff may provide coverage in the health office when the school nurse or SHOA are not in the office.
 The School Nurse is a Registered Nurse (RN) and has a special School Nursing State credential.
 This School Nurse oversees the health office and staff providing care in the health office.
-AXIS utilizes a School Nurse Consultative model as the school nurse is onsite as required.

 REGISTERED NURSE